shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 ```

 For `CreateStream` we will want `CreateStreamInput` struct:

 - `start_time`: The [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) at which the stream will start.
 - `end_time`: The [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) at which the stream will end.
 - `receiver`: Public key of the receiver.
-- `lamports_withdrawn`: We allow the receiver to withdraw Lamports when they have its ownership, we would also want to keep track of the Lamport withdrawn for calculation purposes.
+- `lamports_withdrawn`: We allow the receiver to withdraw Lamports when they have ownership, we would also want to keep track of the number of Lamports withdrawn for calculation purposes.
-- `amount_speed`: The num
-ber of  Lamport transferred to receiver every second.
+- `amount_speed`: The number of Lamports transferred to the receiver every second.

 For `WithdrawFromStream` we will want the `WithdrawInput` struct:

-- `amount`: The amount of Lamport receiver wants to withdraw.
+- `amount`: The amount of Lamports the receiver wants to withdraw.

-Now let us import these in `instruction.rs` and use them:

-add this line at the very top of the file to import our structs:
+Now let us import these structs into instruction.rs and use them, add this line at the very top of the file:

 ```rs
 use crate::state::{CreateStreamInput, WithdrawInput};